A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Numerical simulations

-The light blue regions of the heat maps of Fig. \ref{fig:immunoscore} indicate that there are two possible parameter ranges giving rise to an intermediate immunoscore.
+\paragraph{Intermediate immunoscore and emergence of altered tumour scenarios} The light blue regions of the heat maps of Fig. \ref{fig:immunoscore} indicate that there are two possible parameter ranges giving rise to an intermediate immunoscore.
 The first one corresponds to intermediate values of $\alpha_\phi$ along with intermediate to large values of $w_{\max}$, while the second one corresponds to larger values of $\alpha_\phi$ along with small values of $w_{\max}$.
-In the framework of our model, altered tumour scenarios emergence under these two parameter ranges.
+In the framework of our model, altered tumour scenarios emerge under these parameter ranges.

 Sample dynamics of the numbers and densities of tumour cells and T cells for the values of $\alpha_\phi$ and $w_{\max}$ corresponding to the dotted pink squares \textbf{2} and \textbf{3} in Fig.~\ref{fig:immunoscore} are displayed in the plots in Fig.~\ref{fig:evolTempsTOT}\textbf{(b)}-\textbf{(c)}, Fig.~\ref{fig:evolTempsExcluded} and Fig.~\ref{fig:evolTempsImmunosuppr}.
 The results of Fig.~\ref{fig:evolTempsTOT}\textbf{(b)}-\textbf{(c)} show that increasing the value of $\alpha_\phi$ leads to a progressive increase in the total amount of chemoattractant.
-This in turn increases the inflow of T cells and facilitates their movement towards the tumour.
+This in turn results in an increased inflow of T cells and facilitates the movement of T cells towards the tumour.
 The spatial distribution of T cells within the tumour varies depending on the value of $w_{\max}$.
 Fig.~\ref{fig:evolTempsExcluded} shows that smaller values of $w_{\max}$ lead to an accumulation of T cells at the margin of the tumour, which corresponds to an altered-excluded tumour scenario.
 On the other hand, larger values of $w_{\max}$ promote the infiltration of T cells into the tumour and lead to an altered-immunosuppressed tumour scenario (see Fig.~\ref{fig:evolTempsImmunosuppr}).

 \paragraph{High immunoscore and emergence of hot tumour scenarios} Finally, as shown by the red regions on the bottom-right side of Fig.~\ref{fig:immunoscore}, for large values of $\alpha_\phi$ and $w_{\max}$, the value of the immunoscore is relatively high.
 In the framework of our model, this parameter range corresponds to the emergence of hot tumour scenarios.